 - Reserva: These are reds that are aged 3 years, with 1 year in oak.
 These wines are a big step up in quality and have rich, round flavors because of the minimum oak requirement.

 - Gran Reserva: Reserved for wines from phenomenal vintages and aged a minimum of 5 years before release with 18 months of oak aging, most producers will do 20-30 months in barrel to create the outstanding flavor.

 The Spanish have been drinking heavily for the last 2000 years.

-Who Brought Grapes to Spain?
-The Phoenicians brought wine to Southern Spain.
-Tempranillo originated from this area so it’s quite possible that Tempranillo is related to ancient Phoenician species in Lebanon.
-Tempranillo now grows most commonly in the Navarra and Rioja which are about 300 mi West of Barcelona, Spain.
+The History of Grapes in Spain: The Phoenicians brought wine to Southern Spain.
+Tempranillo originated from this area, so it’s quite possible that Tempranillo is related to the ancient Phoenician species in Lebanon.
+Tempranillo now grows most commonly in the Navarra and Rioja regions, which are about 300 miles west of Barcelona, Spain.

 International Tempranillo Day is November 8th – see www.tapas.org for more information